-If you’re up for a motorbiking adventure before or after a trip to the islands, the Ban That mountains in Trang province’s remote western reaches conceal some 10 waterfalls, many of them reachable on a single day trip.
+If you’re up for a motorbiking adventure before or after a trip to the islands, the Ban That mountains in Trang province’s remote eastern reaches conceal some 10 waterfalls, many of them reachable on a single day trip.
 At least one — Ton Te — is worth the trip, but it will take some effort.

 With so many options, it can take some time to figure out which waterfalls to hit.
 The locals we spoke to insisted that Nam Tok Ton Te (nam tok is Thai for ‘waterfall’) was the best of the bunch.
 Since Sai Rung, Lam Plok and Ton Tok waterfalls are all on the way, we figured on a motorbike excursion that would take us to all of these, saving Ton Yai, Ton Noi and Klai Sawan, among others, for another trip.

-Avoiding the busy Highway 4 (aka Phetkasem Road), we rode south out of town and cut west on Highway 4015.
+Avoiding the busy Highway 4 (aka Phetkasem Road), we rode south out of town and cut east on Highway 4015.
 Though bumpy in spots, it was a scenic cruise past rice fields and tiny villages where the old folks, including some of the women, still go bare-chested with only the traditional sarong wrapped around their waists.
 Framed by tall rubber trees and flower blossoms, the mountains soon appeared.

 Turning right onto smooth Highway 4264, which runs north to south at the foot of the mountains and accesses all of the falls on our agenda, we sped south towards the turnoff for Nam Tok Sai Rung.
 A back road carried us to cooler air, and a local teenager tried to tell us something as he cruised by.
 A few minutes later, we arrived to find a ranger without many teeth who informed us that the falls were closed for safety reasons.
 We later learned that several people once drowned here in similar conditions.
 “Come back in December,” we were told.